-But also, if the opponents claim to be in support of virtue and the conventional notions of right and wrong, if they acknowledge not to be sociopathssocial darwinsits, then we can reply that what needs to be explained is not just or primarily the physical world but rather the whole system known as the moral economy.
+(2) But also, if the opponents claim to be in support of virtue and the conventional notions of right and wrong, if they acknowledge not to be social darwinsits, then we can reply that what needs to be explained is not just or primarily the physical world but rather the whole system known as the moral economy.
 It seems unlikely they will be able to provide such an explanation, but even if they can, they will still be left having to obey the natural law, the law of nature.
 There does seem to be empirical support for the natural law.
 Today there is evidence that lower animals have an innate sense of justice.
-Although there is great variety in mores among humans there seems to be a consensus of what is appropriate behavior cross groups to members of the group.
+Although there is great variety in mores among humans there seems to be a consensus of what is appropriate behavior accross groups to members of the group.
 The genius of Christianity and the other great world religions is to extend this morality beyond one’s group to all of humanity.

 The design then of the following treatise will be to shew, that the several parts principally objected against in this moral and Christian dispensation, including its scheme, its publication, and the proof which God has afforded us of its truth; that the particular parts principally objected against in this whole dispensation, are analogous to what is experienced in the constitution and course of nature, or providence; that the chief objections themselves which are alleged against the former, are no other, than what may be alleged with like justness against the latter, where they are found in fact to be inconclusive; and that this argument from analogy is in general, unanswerable, and undoubtedly of weight on the side of religion (2.8), notwithstanding the objections which may seem to lie against it, and the real ground which there may be for difference of opinion, as to the particular degree of weight which is to be laid upon it.
 This is a general account of what may be looked for in the following treatise.
 And I shall begin it with that which is the foundation of all our hopes and of all our fears; all our hopes and fears, which are of any consideration; I mean a future life.
 (AR Intro 13)